 I think that pretty much covers it all.
 As long as you follow the points above and keep yourself safe, you will travel through a very scenic part of our country and return home safely.

-If Kashmir was really as menacing as everything thinks, all this would have vanished long ago.
+If Kashmir was really as menacing as everyone thinks, all this would have vanished long ago.
 A local out here said to me “Aap Kashmir ko Dil se Jeeto, Zor se nahi” and I agree to it.
 Visit here, experience the scenic beauty and make these people realize that they are part of a larger dream that we all call “India”.

 I hope the information posted above was of help.
 In the next part of this article, I have provided details of my Kashmir trip, including the itinerary I followed and places visited.
 If you have any other questions, please feel free to ask in the comments section below or at our Community Forum, and I will be glad to answer.